mevaldovi/Homework10_NoteTaker/README.md

 # Installation

-- No dependencies

 - Clone down this repo

+- npm install

-- open index.html in default browser
+- Open index.html in default browser

 # Usage
 Simply open the link in the "Installation" tab above which should take you straight to the web application.
 Click "Add Note" and have fun with it!